-The Project operator shall refresh (i.e. replace) all related computing devices (mobile workstations, tablets, etc.) designated to support the Project every four years or sooner if it is determined that the technology is no longer compatible with updated security standards or computing requirements.
+The Project operator shall refresh (i.e., replace) all related computing devices (mobile workstations, tablets, etc.) designated to support the Project every four years or sooner if it is determined that the technology is no longer compatible with updated security standards or computing requirements.
 The Project operator shall provide evidence of their system refresh to their assigned Program Analyst and the MBDA Program Management Supervisor.

 D. Maintenance and Security: An enterprise map ("as-built") reflecting adherence to the computer and networking requirements set forth herein shall be maintained by the Project operator for review by MBDA at any time.
 The Project operator shall designate and train one administrative person competent in the operation of an Operations System fully compatible with Windows 2010 network (or higher) and local area network (LAN) technology as described herein.
 From time to time, MBDA may require that certain software be loaded on servers and desktops.
 In any given year, the cost of this additional software may be \$600.00 or higher per mobile workstation and \$1000.00 or higher per server.
-Applicants should include amounts for potential software upgrades for outer years in their proposed budget.

 Every employee of the Project shall be assigned a unique username and password to access the computing device and enterprise.
-Every Project employee shall be required to sign a written computer security agreement (the computer security agreement will be provided at the time of award and/or on the MBDA Portal).
-Every Project manager, employee, and contractor and any other person given access to the enterprise shall sign the security agreement and an original copy of the signed agreement shall be kept in the MBDA Business Project files.
+Every Project employee shall be required to sign a written computer security agreement (a suggested format for the computer security agreement will be provided at the time of award and/or on the MBDA Portal (website)).
+The Project director, employee, and contractor and any other person given access to the enterprise shall sign the security agreement and an original copy of the signed agreement shall be kept in the Project files.
 A photocopy of the signed agreement shall be submitted to MBDA, no later than thirty (30) calendar days after receipt of the award.
 The original agreement shall be maintained on file by the Project operator.
-All subsequent new hires and associations requiring access to the

-Project or MBDA systems shall read, understand, and sign the security agreement prior to issuance of a password no more than fourteen (14) calendar days after the start of their employment.
+All subsequent new hires and associations requiring access to the Project or MBDA systems shall read, understand, and sign the security agreement prior to issuance of a password no more than fourteen (14) calendar days after the start of their employment.
 No Project employee shall have access to any MBDA system(s) without a signed security agreement on file at MBDA.